Skip to content

 Congratulations to our Washburn Tech Apprentices!
 Carsyn Perkins, Claire Koster and Kaydence Long are a tremendous help to our program at the ECC!

-17 days ago, Perry Early Childhood Center
+about 2 months ago, Perry Early Childhood Center

 Washburn tech grads